Ray Ginger: Later career

 In 1960, Brandeis University offered him an assistant professorship in the history department.
-He stayed there for six years, becoming a tenured full professor, chairing the Committee on American Civilization, writing several more books, coaching the tennis team, and evolving rare pedagogical gifts.
-This remarkable talent received tangible acknowledgment many years after his death, when a former student (William Friedman, Brandeis '65), raised $2.5 million to endow the Ray Ginger Professorship of History at the university.
+He stayed there for six years, becoming a tenured full professor, chairing the Committee on American Civilization, writing several more books, coaching the tennis team, and developing his pedagogy.
+Upon his death, a former student (William Friedman, Brandeis '65), raised $2.5 million to endow the Ray Ginger Professorship of History at the university.

 After leaving Brandeis in 1966, Ginger taught briefly at Stanford University and moved on to tenured positions at Wayne State University in Detroit and the University of Calgary, in Alberta, Canada.
 He died in Boston in 1975 of liver failure as a result of cirrhosis from acute alcoholism.
 At the time of his death, he was married to his third wife, Victoria Granley.
 Most of his papers were presented to the Labor History Archives at Wayne State University, where they are available for scholarly consultation.